-- 101 Leisure Services Careers.
-(1) I, II.
-Introduction to the broad scope of careers and employment in recreation, parks, and leisure services organizations. - 102 Introduction to Recreation Leadership.
-(3) I, II.
+REC 101 Leisure Services Careers.
+(1) 1, 11.
+Introduction to the broad scope of careers and employment in recreation, parks, and leisure services organizations.

+REC 102 Introduction to Recreation Leadership.
+(3) 1, 11.
 Techniques of leadership in working with individuals in groups in various settings.
-Methods of organization, guidance, and supervision of program activities. - 163 Fieldwork I. (1) A. On-site observation and assistance within a recreation, park or leisure services agency.
-Observe and assist with recreation activities, programs and special events. - 190 Challenge Course Introduction.
-(1) A. Outdoor-based experiential focus using the EKU Challenge Course, climbing tower, and group initiatives. - 200 Leisure Diversity and Culture.
-(3) I, II.
-Examination of personal, philisophical, cultural diversity, economic, behavioral, and historical dimensions of play, recreation and leisure; evolution of leisure lifestyles; impact of leisure on the quality of life; and knowledge of professional roles. - 225 Education for Leisure and Recreative Living.
+Methods of organization, guidance, and supervision of program activities.

+REC 163 Fieldwork I. (1) A. On-site observation and assistance within a recreation, park or leisure services agency.
+Observe and assist with recreation activities, programs and special events.

+REC 190 Challenge Course Introduction.
+(I) A. Outdoor-based experiential focus using the EKU Challenge Course, climbing tower, and group initiatives.

+REC 200 Leisure Diversity and Culture.
+(3) 1, 11.
+Examination of personal, philosophical, cultural diversity, economic, behavioral, and historical dimensions of play, recreation and leisure; evolution of leisure lifestyles; impact of leisure on the quality of life; and knowledge of professional roles,

+REC 225 Education for Leisure and

+REC 225 Education for Leisure and Recreative Living.
 (3) A. Comprehensive study of recreation services and leisure education; emphasis on leisure time skills, hobbies, avocations, and lifetime recreation; utilization of constructive leisure from youth to senior adults including the disabled person.

-- 263 Fieldwork II.
+REC 263 Fieldwork II.
 (2) A. Prerequisite: REC 163.
 On-site practical experience in a recreation, park, or leisure services agency.
-Organize and lead recreation programs. - 280 Programming Special Events.
+Organize and lead recreation programs.

+REC 280 Programming Special Events.
 (3) A. Introduction to the methods and techniques of delivering fairs, festivals and special events.
-Course focuses on the principles and concepts of event planning, management, marketing, and evaluation. - 290 Adventure Programming.
-(3) A. A philosophy, history, and practical application of adventure programming using challenge course elements and activities. - 311 Introduction to Therapeutic Recreation.
+Course focuses on the principles and concepts of event planning, management, marketing, and evaluation.

+REC 290 Adventure Programming, (3) A. A philosophy, history, and practical application of adventure programming using challenge course elements and activities.

+REC 311 Introduction to Therapeutic Recreation.
 (3) I, II.
 An introductory course focusing on the disabled population, hard to reach youth, and incarcerated individuals.
-Modification of program activities, uses of community resources, habilitation and rehabilitation processes, resources and financing. - 325 Camp Supervision.
+Modification of program activities, uses of community resources, habilitation and rehabilitation processes, resources and financing.

+REC 325 Camp Supervision.
 (3) II.
-Formerly REC 521.
-Supervision of camp programs, auxiliary services, and personnel. - 349 Cooperative Study in Recreation and Park Administration.
+Supervision of camp programs, auxiliary services, and personnel.

+REC 349 Applied Learning in Recreation and Park Administration.
 (1-8) A. Prerequisite: department chair approval.
 Agency supervised fieldwork course.
 Minimum of 80 clock hours for each academic credit.
+Students must register with the Cooperative Education Office.

+REC 349 A-II Cooperative Study: Recreation and Park Administration.
+(1-8) A. Prerequisite: department chair approval.
+Agency supervised fieldwork course, Minimum of 80 clock hours for each academic credit.
+Students must register with the Cooperative Education Office.

-Students must register with the Cooperative Education Office. - 350 Supervision of Recreation Personnel.
-(3) A. Analysis of skills and techniques utilized in effective supervision of park, recreation, and leisure service personnel. - 380 Natural Resource Tourism.
-(3) A. Issues in understanding natural resource tourism, sustainability, tourism lifecycle, impacts associated with natural resource tourism, and effective management.
+REC 350 Supervision of Recreation Personnel.
+(3) A. Analysis of skills and techniques utilized in effective supervision of park, recreation, and leisure service personnel.

+REC 380 Natural Resource Tourism.
+(3)

+A. Issues in understanding natural resource tourism, sustainability, tourism lifecycle, impacts associated with natural resource tourism, and effective management.
 Theoretical approaches, case studies and applications.
-Emphasis on student participation and discussion. - 401 Management of Recreation Services.
-(3) A. Formerly REC 501.
-Management concepts and processes, organizational structure, policies, personnel, budget, and fiscal management, marketing and public relations, legal issues, and risk management. - 406 Planning, Design, and Maintenance of Recreation Facilities.
+Emphasis on student participation and discussion.

+REC 401 Management of Recreation Services.
+(3) A. Management concepts and processes, organizational structure, policies, personnel, budget, and fiscal management, marketing and public relations, legal issues, and risk management.

+REC 406 Planning, Design, and Maintenance of Recreation Facilities.
 (3) II.
 Planning principles and procedures of recreation and park areas.
-Facilities, design problems, details of structure and equipment, master planning methods, study of standards and trends - 409 Independent Study.
+Facilities, design problems, details of structure and equipment, master planning methods, study of standards and trends.

+REC 409 Independent Study.
 (1-3) A.

-Prerequisites: for majors and minors only.
+Prerequisite: for majors and minors only.
 Independent study of special topics through directed readings and research.
 Student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
 May be retaken to a maximum of three hours.